rauatmaa/hello-worlds/README.md

 # hello-worlds
-store ideas, resources, share and discuss things with others
+Store ideas, resources, share and discuss things with others.